 Community mediators often work to help maintain police and community relations.

 Your Career In Mediation

 Mediators work to resolve conflicts before they go to court.
 If you enjoy negotiating and conflict resolution, this may be the career for you!

-Construction Management jobs are plentiful and the construction industry in the United States is thriving.
 As a primary driver of the U.S. economy, contractors and developers are always looking for skilled talent.
-Additionally, skilled construction managers do more than build single-family homes and commercial buildings.
+Additionally, skilled managers do more than build single-family homes and commercial buildings.
 Skilled managers and workers also supervise highway and civil construction projects such as dams, canals, roadways, bridges, and tunnels.

-What Jobs Can You Get With An Associates Degree In Construction Management?
+What Jobs Can You Get With An Associate Construction Management Degree?